DIT113-V22/group-08/README.md

 IslandRush aims to let users grow to become more social,intellectual and persistent and also have fun at the same time.
 ***
 # How does it work ?
 The Android app will be developed in Android Studio which uses XML for the UI and Kotlin or Java for the back-end code.
 The car-behavior will be programmed in C++ using Arduino and the SmartCar API.
 We will use GODOT to mod the environment in SMCE emulator to visualize the race and explorer mode of the game.
 A database will be set-up to store player data using the help of SQLite and Room Library.
 Github will be used to plan, manage documentations and update code during the development process.
+We also plan to have some UI testing using Expresso and ensure quality in our software product.
 ***
 # System Architecture
 ### MQTT Communication Between Components